 If you have a Hasselblad 500C or other model without a motor drive, you’ll connect the H20 using a synchronization cable.
 This cable has a coaxial PC plug on one end, and a jack plug on the other.
 The PC plug goes into your lens’ flash connector, while the jack plug goes into one of the C-connectors on the H20.
 Sync cables normally synchronize a flash to your shutter, but the H20 reads this signal to capture an image instead.

 With a Hasselblad 500EL or other motor drive model, you connect both a synchronization cable and a motor cable.
 The PC plug goes into your lens’ flash connector, and the jack plug goes into one of the C-connectors on the H20.
 The motor cable goes from the M-connector on the back to the DIN side socket on the camera’s motor compartment.
 Make sure you align the red dots/screw on the cables and ports when inserting the motor cable plugs.
 This additional motor cable lets Capture One control the shutter from software, functioning as a digital shutter release cable.

 Tethering to Capture One

-Hook up your Belkin dock and FireWire cable to your computer.
-Start Capture One and plug the other end of the FireWire cable into the H20 back.
+Hook up your Belkin dock and FireWire cable to your computer running MacOS Catalina or earlier.
+Start your FireWire-supporting version of Capture One and plug the other end of the FireWire cable into the H20 back.
 The red and green lights on the back will turn on, after which just the green lights should remain lit.
 Capture One will automatically connect with the back and set up tethering.
 Strangely enough, this also triggers the following error message on my computer: